What Does Metal Shavings in Oil Mean

 If you find metal shavings in your engine, don’t panic!
 This is a relatively common issue that can usually be fixed fairly easily.
 In most cases, metal shavings are caused by wear and tear on engine parts.

 As parts rub against each other, they can create small pieces of metal that end up in the oil.
 The first step is to check your oil level and quality.
-If the oil looks dirty or low, it’s likely that the metal shavings are coming from inside the engine.
+If the oil looks dirty or low, the metal shavings are likely coming from inside the engine.

 You’ll need to change the oil and filter to get rid of the contaminants.
 Be sure to use fresh, high-quality oil when you refill the engine.
 If you don’t see any signs of contamination in the oil, it’s possible that the metal shavings came from outside the engine.